EziKielCroat/ChatBot/README.md

 # ChatBot
-Simple chatbot UI and dinamic HTML.
+Simple chat-bot functionality and dynamic HTML.

 ### index.html
 - Barebone of the HTML(2 stylesheets used for the entire doc)